 A lawyer in Britain can represent an individual or group challenging public institutions or powerful interests without feeling personally at risk.
 Sadly, the same is not the case everywhere.

 Lawyers in some countries are regularly subjected to threats to themselves or their families, are physically attacked and even abducted and forcibly "disappeared" simply for doing their jobs.
 In Colombia alone, as many as 25 lawyers may be killed each year.

-With around 80 volunteer international observers Colombia, Guatemala, Honduras, Mexico and Nepal, PBI provides unarmed protection for lawyers and other human rights defenders working on legal cases by accompanying them on the ground and setting up networks of support through its diplomatic and international connections.
+With around 80 volunteer international observers Colombia, Guatemala, Honduras, Mexico, Kenya and Nepal, PBI provides unarmed protection for lawyers and other human rights defenders working on legal cases by accompanying them on the ground and setting up networks of support through its diplomatic and international connections.

-PBI’s Lawyers' Advisory Committee is made up of lawyers and barristers who volunteer their time to support and develop links between the UK legal community, PBI, and threatened human rights defenders around the world.
+PBI UK works closely with the Alliance for Lawyers at Risk, which was launched on 10 November 2010.
+This network of UK legal practioners volunteers their time to support and develop links between the UK legal community and threatened human rights defenders around the world.